qmk/qmk_firmware/docs/feature_audio.md

     #define NO_MUSIC_MODE

+## Faux Click

+This adds a click sound each time you hit a button, to simulate click sounds from the keyboard.

+* `CK_TOGG` - Toggles the status (will play sound if enabled)
+* `CK_RST` - Resets the frequency to the default state
+* `CK_UP` - Increases the frequency of the clicks
+* `CK_DOWN` - Decreases the frequency of the clicks

+The feature is disabled by default, to save space.
+To enable it, add this to your `config.h`:

+    #define AUDIO_CLICKY

+Additionally, even when enabled, the feature is not enabled by default, so you would need to turn it on first.
+And since we don't use EEPROM to store the setting (yet), you can default this to on by adding this to your `config.h`:

+    #define AUDIO_CLICKY_ON

 ## MIDI Functionality

 This is still a WIP, but check out `quantum/keymap_midi.c` to see what's happening.
 Enable from the Makefile.